Doctor of Occupational Therapy (Entry-Level)

 - All accepted students must submit copies of current, valid CPR and First Aid certifications prior to the program start date.
 CPR certification must be from the American Heart Association and confirm the Healthcare Provider designation covering the entire lifespan (infant, child, and adult).

 - All students are enrolled as full-time students, and degree requirements are normally completed within 3 years of admission to the program.
-All academic preparation and fieldwork in the professional program must be completed within 4.5 years of the first date of matriculation into the program.
+All academic preparation, fieldwork, and capstone in the professional program must be completed within 4.5 years of the first date of matriculation into the program.

 - Cumulative grade-point average (GPA) of at least a 3.0 for all graduate coursework.